Lake Baikal: Other pollution sources

 According to The Moscow Times and Vice, an increasing number of an invasive species of algae thrive in the lake from hundreds of tons of liquid waste, including fuel and excrement, regularly disposed into the lake by tourist sites, and up to 25,000 tons of liquid waste are disposed of every year by local ships.

 In culture

-According to 19th-century traveler T. W. Atkinson, locals in the Lake Baikal Region had the tradition that Christ visited the area:
+According to 19th-century traveler T. W. Atkinson, locals in the Lake Baikal Region held the belief that Jesus Christ had visited the area:

 The people have a tradition in connection with this region which they implicitly believe.
 They say "that Christ visited this part of Asia and ascended this summit, whence he looked down on all the region around.
 After blessing the country to the northward, he turned towards the south, and looking across the Baikal, he waved his hand, exclaiming 'Beyond this there is nothing.'
 Thus they account for the sterility of Daouria, where it is said "no corn will grow."

 Lake Baikal has been celebrated in Russian folk songs.
 Two of these songs are known in Russia and its neighboring countries, such as Japan.